michaeltroy/tiny-build/README.md

-#### A tiny build
+# Tiny Build Next

 Tired of dealing with a front-end mess for tiny websites or prototyping?
 Tiny Build aims to solve that problem.
-Tiny Build does three things:
+Tiny Build Next:

-- Uses [Duo](http://duojs.org/) for package management.
+- NPM and Bower for package management.
-- Uses NPM to run the build.
+- NPM to run the build scrips.
-- Transforms JSX (React) to vanilla javascript.
+- Browserify to bundle the javascript.

-**Tiny!**
+- cssnext for transpiling the css.
+- React for UI components

+## Run the scripts

-Usage ```npm run boot```
+Boot it up ```npm run boot```

-##### Bonus points
-You'll need a server, I recommend [http-server](https://www.npmjs.org/package/http-server) for a lightweight easy to get-going http-server.

-**Dev dependencies**

-	- npm install -g http-server
-	- npm install -g duo
-	- npm install -g react-tools
+Build ```npm run build```

+Watch ```npm run watch```